Thursday 29 February 1940

 - 226,920 tons

 In the Dutch West Indies, the destroyer HMS Despatch intercepts the German blockade runner Troja near Aruba.
-The crew of the Aruba scuttles the ship lest it be captured, and it sinks on 1 March.
+The crew of Troja scuttles the ship lest it is captured, and it sinks on 1 March.
 Fellow blockade runner Heidelberg, which departs at roughly the same time after dark, evades detection.